-For more information on Help Content, please read: Add Help Content to Questions
+For more information on Help Content, please read: Add Help Options to Questions

-Mobile users can use dispatched or selected Geolocation coordinates to launch driving directions from the ProntoForms app.
+Mobile users can use dispatched or selected Geo Location coordinates to launch driving directions from the ProntoForms mobile app.
 Simply tap the directions icon in the Map view once you've selected a location.

-Note: This feature is only available on ProntoForms for iOS 8.2.1 and Android 7.5 and above.
+Note: This feature is only available on ProntoForms for iOS 8.2.1 and Android 7.5 and later.

 Location Services must be enabled for ProntoForms on your mobile device in order for a Geo Location to be collected.
 This is an OS-level setting.

 Note: The mobile device battery may discharge more quickly when Location Services is enabled.

 As GPS technology only functions in areas where there is satellite visibility, most GPS devices do not work well indoors.
 On iPhone and Android devices, assisted GPS is used to determine location, using network information in addition to satellite data.
 Although less precise, these technologies can provide a location when indoors where a GPS signal is not available.

 - Mobile users who work primarily outdoors are good candidates to use the Geo Location capability on any of the supported devices.

 - Where some form of Geo Stamp/Control is still desired, although location precision is not as critical, the Android and iPhone Geo Location capability offer a network-based location that can usually be acquired indoors.